CornerSyrup/POICA/docs/API/Apply.md

 | field | description                     | type  |
 | :---: | ------------------------------- | :---: |
 |  cat  | Entry ids of applied form data. | array |

+## Implementation

+`apply_entry` is the entry point of form apply handling process.
+Which will only take care of the global exceptions (code 1x) and unknown exceptions(code 0).
+The local exception for each request method should be handle in the method handler, and stop bubble up to entry point.
+The exceptions from sub-handler of method handlers should be handled in method handler, but not sub-handler.